List of designated terrorist groups

 Several national governments and two international organizations have created lists of organizations that they designate as terrorist.
 The following list of designated terrorist groups lists groups designated as terrorist by current and former national governments, and inter-governmental organizations.
 Such designations have often had a significant effect on the groups' activities.

 Many organizations that have been designated as terrorist have denied using terrorism as a military tactic to achieve their goals, and there is no international consensus on the legal definition of terrorism.
-Some organisations have multiple parts or components, one or more of which may be designated as terrorist while others are not.

 This listing does not include unaffiliated individuals accused of terrorism, which is considered lone wolf terrorism.
-This list also excludes groups which might be widely considered terrorist, but who are not officially so designated according to the criteria specified above.
+This list also excludes groups which might be widely considered terrorist, but who are not officially designated according to the criteria specified above.

-Organizations currently officially designated as terrorist organizations by various governments
+Organizations designated as terrorist

+By the United Nations Security Council Committee

+Organizations listed by the United Nations Security Council ISIL (Da'esh) and Al-Qaida Sanctions Committee.

+Other organizations

 Organizations formerly designated as terrorist

 Below is the list of organizations that have officially been designated as terrorist in the past, by the respective parties, but have since been delisted.